davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 (*newNode).next = NULL;
 ```

-The arrow operator provides a cleaner syntax.
+The arrow (->) operator provides a cleaner syntax, and is generally used for dereferencing members in struct pointers!

 ##### Example: Binary Search Trees (BST)